Michieljoris/tools-deps-poc/readme.md

      -A:native-image --graalvm-home ~/opt/graalvm

+# Run shadow-cljs and revolt together

+This will run the backend server and compile scss:

+    clj -A:revolt:dev:slf4j -p watch,rebel -t sass

+The app's backend serves at http://localhost:333/index.html

+This will compile cljs:

+    shadow-cljs watch main

+ And shadow-cljs serves the app at http://localhost:9001 with a bare ring server.

 # TODO

 - Using a (private?) git repo seems to not go down well with capsule task